polijn/dripScope/README.md

 ## Parts
-during development of the mobile reader different prototypes were build. the latest version is the uTAS Prototype. the first and simplest version is the LEGO Prototype.
+during development of the mobile reader different prototypes were build. the latest version is the uTAS Prototype.

 ### uTAS Prototype (latest)